RealWagmi/anon-integration-guide/projects/beefy/src/beefy_cli/README.md

 ## Available Commands

 - `vaults` - Get all vaults
+- `simplified-vaults` - Get all simplified vaults (which include APY and TVL)
 - `apy` - Get APY breakdown for all vaults
 - `tvl` - Get Total Value Locked for all vaults
 - `prices` - Get token prices